lrjoshi/webpage/content/post/second-post.md

 +++

 RNA-Seq data analysis can be complicated.
-Softwares with graphical user interface like CLC Workbench have made RNA-Seq data analysis quite easier but often we don't know how the algorithm is working especially if you are from biology background like me.
-I decided to run a small simulation to understand how this works.It is amazing how a single R package can do things like read aligning and read counts in a few lines of codes.
+Softwares with graphical user interface like CLC Workbench, have made RNA-Seq data analysis quite easier.However, they are expensive and in most of the cases you might not be able to tweak your analysis in the exact way you want.
+Another important aspect of learning RNA-Seq analysis is understanding the algorithms behind the analysis.To this end, I decided to run a small simulation to understand how RNA-Seq analysis algorithms work.It is amazing how a single R package can do things like read aligning, read mapping and read counts in few lines of codes.

 Install Rsubread package in R.
 ```